bukvoj/julia_IEKFvsUKF_temporary/readme.md

 \end{align}
 ```
 Performance: \
-When dynamics are nonlinear, UKF is more robust to process noise and perform generally better than IEKF unless the noise covariances are small.
+In the example, when dynamics are nonlinear, UKF is more robust to process noise and perform generally better than IEKF unless the noise covariances are small.
 When process noise is low, UKF is outperformed by IEKF.
 Computationally IEKF is comparable to UKF.
-I believe it could further be optimized.

 Q = 0.01, R=0.1\